Gaslighters, Narcissists, and Chameleons, Oh My!

 9. Mr. Hissy Fit

-Manipulators try to avoid an outlash at all costs, because they prefer to remain undetected.
+Manipulators try to avoid an outlash at all costs.
+They prefer to remain undetected.
 This is because undetectability equals greater deniability.
 When all else fails, tantrums are an ace up their sleeve.
 Mr. Hissy Fit acts like one or a combination of the above manipulators.
 That is, until you figure out his game.
 Once you see through his tricks, he resorts to throwing a classic temper tantrum.
 In other words, when the subtler techniques fail, he relies on having fits.
 If you push the issue, things may escalate to violence or threats of some kind.
 Hopefully it doesn’t come to that, but do be careful.

 Thank you for reading.